Etymology of Belarus: Names of Belarus in different languages

-In Russia, the usage of “Belorussia” is very common, and the term Belorussia is still common among groups that wish for Belarus to be annexed by Russia.
+Nowadays the name "Belarus" is more popular than “Belorussia” in Russia, but the term “Belorussia” continues to be used sometimes, and the term Belorussia is still common among groups that wish for Belarus to be annexed by Russia.

-On 16 March 2018, the Embassy of Belarus in Beijing requested the use of Báilúosī (白罗斯 (白羅斯)) for the Chinese language, although Báiélúosī (白俄罗斯 (白俄羅斯)) is still common, which means literally "White Russia".

-In Lithuanian, besides the name “Baltarusija” (White Russia), Belarus is also being called “Gudija”.

 In some languages Belarus is often still referred to by a literal translation of "White Russia", including Dutch, Afrikaans (both Wit-Rusland), and German (Weißrussland).
 However, speakers of those languages in some countries, such as the Netherlands, Germany and Denmark, have been observed to increasingly favor forms resembling Belarus.
+As a result, Sweden began to call the country Belarus in 2019, Germany - in 2020, Denmark - in 2021.
+On May 29, 2022, the Norwegian authorities changed the name of Hviterussland to Belarus.

+On 16 March 2018, the Embassy of Belarus in Beijing requested the use of Báilúosī (白罗斯 (白羅斯)) (literally "White Rus") for the Chinese language, although Báiélúosī (白俄罗斯 (白俄羅斯)) is still common, which means literally "White Russia".

+In Lithuanian, besides the name “Baltarusija” (White Russia), Belarus is also being called “Gudija”.